Buttery Pecan Snowball Cookies

 Serving Suggestions

-Enjoy a couple of these nutty pecan snowball cookies with a big mug of hot chocolate!
-Try White Hot Chocolate or Salted Caramel Hot Chocolate instead of the packaged stuff.
+Enjoy a couple of these easy pecan snowball cookies with a big mug of hot chocolate.
+Instead of the packaged stuff try White Hot Chocolate or Salted Caramel Hot Chocolate.

-Store Mexican wedding cookies at room temperature in an airtight container for up to 5 days.
+Store Mexican wedding cookies in an airtight container at room temperature for up to 1 week.

 Recipe Tips and Tricks